cosmos/cosmos-sdk/docs/architecture/adr-027-deterministic-protobuf-serialization.md

 4. `repeated` fields of scalar numeric types must use [packed encoding](https://developers.google.com/protocol-buffers/docs/encoding#packed) by default.
+5. Variant encoding of integers must not be longer than needed.

 While rule number 1. and 2. should be pretty straight forward and describe the default behaviour of all protobuf encoders the author is aware of, the 3rd rule